trikhaqiqi/trikhaqiqi/README.md

 This is a collection of code that I created based on the learning outcomes during my life in this world.
 I realize that my skills are still a little bit, therefore I will not stop to learn.

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning PHP, Javascript, and Python.
+- 🌱 I’m currently learning PHP, Javascript, Dart and Python.
 - 👯 I’m looking to collaborate on create a website
 - 📫 How to reach me: trikhaqiqi@gmail.com